-The he giant moray (Gymnothorax javanicus) is the largest moray eel in terms of mass.
+The Giant moray (Gymnothorax javanicus) is the largest moray eel in terms of mass.
 An adult has a formidable set of rear facing teeth to go with its proportionally large mouth.
 As can be seen in the images, not only do they have teeth around the jaw, they have extra teeth on the roof of the mouth.
 These assist in grabbing prey and preventing it from escaping.

 As the name suggests, it is a large eel, reaching up to 3 m in length and 30 kg in weight although there are reports of up to 36 kilograms.
 Its serpentine shape body has a brownish body color which can darken with age in some specimens.
 The neck behind the head is thickened and particularly with the giant moray, once it reaches its maximum length it tends to thicken more around the neck.
 The head of the moray eel is large with small eyes located forward.
 Giant moray eels have a second set of jaws known as pharyngeal jaws in their throat which may partially account for their thickened neck.

 The mouth is wide with large teeth for tearing flesh rather than grinding or holding in place.
 There is an extra row of teeth which curve backwards running along the middle of the upper palate which can be seen in the image above.
 These assist in holding onto prey.
 They do not have pectoral or pelvic fins and the dorsal fin runs the length of the body.
 As can be seen in the images the adults have black and yellow spots behind the head.
 Juveniles are a lighter brown in color with more black spots.

 IN THE WILD